ShashkovS/ej_test_gen/README.rst

-This lib can be used for creation default contest folders structure and solution templates.
-Also given tests can be run.
+Competitive programming helper: creation default contest folders structure and solution templates.
+Also helps with testing organization and automatic testing.
 ========================

 Example: